LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 https://github.com/LogtalkDotOrg/logtalk3/issues

-If you prefer to discuss your contribution first with other developers, you can join us for live discussion at our chat room:
+If you prefer to discuss your contribution first with other developers, you can join us for a live discussion in our chat room:

 https://gitter.im/LogtalkDotOrg/logtalk3